spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke/index.md

 * We can pull Docker images from our Google Container Registry
 * We use GCS as our persistence store

-For this exercise we will be operating entirely within one GCP project, and use Google Container Engine (GKE) as our Kubernetes cluster.
+For this exercise we will be operating entirely within one GCP project, and use Google Kubernetes Engine (GKE) as our Kubernetes cluster.

 {% include figure
     image_path="./deployment.png"